readium/webpub-manifest/extensions/divina.md

 #### duration

-A duration can apply to any type of transition.
-See [DiViNa guidelines](../guidelines/divina-guidelines.md) for more details.
+Duration (in ms) can apply to any type of transition.

 *Example 5: This example features a slide-in btt from image1 to image2 with a slide-out ttb from image2 to image1; an image sequence from image2 to image3 with no backward transition; a video from image 3 to image 4 with no backward transition.*